aleksejspopovs/algorithm-playground/design/Execution_Model.md

 TKTK For now, we assume that any processing requires a rerender afterwards.

-The box will not in processing mode during rendering, or when DOM events or timers fire (so if any processing needs to be performed in response to those, the box must use `this.scheduleProcessing`).
+The box will not be in processing mode during rendering, or when DOM events or timers fire (so if any processing needs to be performed in response to those, the box must use `this.scheduleProcessing`).

-[^obj-metadata]: TBD

 # Plugs and Wires